-Tax Commissioner's Deadlines
+Office of State Tax Commissioner's Deadlines

-In certain cases, when the Tax Commissioner does not complete an activity within the prescribed time period, you may be entitled to a waiver of interest.
+In certain cases, when the Office of State Tax Commissioner does not complete an activity within the prescribed time period, you may be entitled to a waiver of interest.

 Extensions

 In certain cases, if you are unable to respond within the prescribed time period, you may request and receive an extension of time.